ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-angular-include-assets-libraries.md

 }
 ```

-Though I'd rather set the option that these assets are placed in subFolders, so I added that into the builders too.
+Though I'd rather set the option that these assets are placed in sub folders, so I added that into the builders too.
 That made the assets array into the following, which prevents libs from overwriting other assets:

 ```json